innolitics/rdm/rdm/init_files/documents/software_plan.md

 5. **Completing the Test Record**

     Finish filling in the rest record.
-Be sure it records whether the overall test-run passes or fails according to the criteria listed in the [Test Plan](#test-plan) [[62304:5.6.7.a 62304:5.6.4]].
+Be sure it records whether the overall test-run passes or fails according to the criteria listed in the [Testing Plan](#testing-plan) [[62304:5.6.7.a 62304:5.6.4]].

-**Output:** Completed test record and any problem reports
+**Outputs:** Completed test record and any problem reports

 **Verification tasks:**